 The reach and influence of industry influencers are way more effective in getting brand recognition and customer attention than traditional marketing techniques.

 That is why even leading brands across various industries are partnering or associating with top industry influencers on digital as well as offline platforms as part of their brand marketing.

 Are you still in a fix thinking how influencer marketing can benefit your B2B Company?

 If yes, then this article will help.

-They are actively seen participating on social media platforms, especially on Instagram, providing their views and opinions on various topics convincing the followers of their expertise and a thought-leader in the specialized industry.
+They are actively seen participating on social media platforms, especially on Instagram, providing their views and opinions on various topics convincing the followers of their expertise and positions as thought-leaders in a specialized industry.

-A study even found that 2/3rd of the North-American retailers have used influencer marketing in some or the other forms.
+A study even found that two-thirds of the North-American retailers have used influencer marketing in some form.

-It is due to the involvement of different decision-makers in the process and the majority of the buyers, who are executing their own research.
+It is due to the involvement of different decision-makers in the process, and the majority of the buyers are executing their own research.
 This time frame is the fertile period where an influencer shows his prowess.